eriktoller/VPAEM/README.md

 ## Instructions
 The plots are generated using the *MATLAB* program `run_VPAEM.m`.
 The script automatically calls the `C++` program which solves the system and feeds the solution back to *MATLAB* which plots the results.
 The data is saved as `data_files\simulation_[date]_[version].mat`.

+To run a model:
+1. Open `run_VPAEM.m` in *MATLAB*
+2. Insert your input data in the editor
+3. Run the program
+4. The progress is printed in the command window and the flow net and pressure contours are ploted automatically

 ## Input Data
 This list contains all the definitions of the input data defined in `run_VPAEM.m`.